COS-IN/Edge-IoT-Analytics-Box/Readme.md

 ## Overview

-Edge-IoT-Analytics-Box is a data analytics system that can be used to capture and analyze data in real time.
+Edge-IoT-Analytics-Box is a data analytics system that captures and analyzes data in real time.
-The system is designed to be deployed on edge devices like Jetson Orin with following design goals.
+The system is designed to be deployed on edge devices like Jetson Orin.

-  * extensibility
-  * ease of research
-  * minimum overhead from development to production

 ## Architecture